 Take US Powerball Lottery Ticket Costs

 Our team decided to pick one lottery and look at the different costs and options offered by various online lottery providers.
-Wintrillions.com charges $9.25 per line with a minimum buy-in about 2 weeks or 4 draws.
-TheLotter.com offers a minimum 3 ticket lines at one time buy in for $15.00.
+WinTrillions charges $9.25 per line with a minimum buy-in of about 2 weeks or 4 draws.
+TheLotter offers a minimum of 3 ticket lines at one-time buy-in for $15.00.
 They also offer the ‘Power Play’ option at $2.50 a line which can multiply any win excluding the jackpot up to 4 times.
-Playhugelottos.com charges £3.60 (USD 5.79 at today’s exchange) for one ticket line with an additional £1 per multiplier.
+PlayHugeLottos charges £3.60 (USD 5.79 at today’s exchange) for one ticket line with an additional £1 per multiplier.
 It also allows a player to choose how long they’d like to play.

 Price of a US Powerball Lottery Ticket

 Firstly of all, if you do play US Powerball and do not live in the United States, then there is no way you are going to run out to a local retailer and buy a ticket.
 If you could, you’d be paying $2 per ticket line plus $1 for the ‘Power Play’ which multiplies prizes by 2, 3, or 4 excluding the jackpot.
 That means the second prize if the number 3 is used would not be simply one million, but three million.

 How Else Do They Make Money

 Wintrillions.com and TheLotter.com do not take any percentage of any win.
 Don’t forget wins under $600 are tax-free with both state (in most cases) and federal tax applying to prizes over that sum.
 PlayHugeLottos.com does take a 10% agency fee for amounts over £1000, €1000, or US$1000.